 CABIN CREW TRENDING

-Trending news, aviation news, something out of the ordinary
+Trending news, aviation news, cabin crew job hiring, something out of the ordinary

 Last January 18, 2018, a certain passenger, tall, built, and able, boarded his Scoot flight, TR180, from Singapore to Nanjing.
 Upon getting to his seat, he hands his luggage to the flight attendant.
 The flight attendant professionally declined from stowing the luggage of the unhindered and built man, and even said "If your hand was injured, I would gladly assist you".
 The passenger went on saying "I will complain" while holding his cup of water, insisting that the flight attendant lifts his luggage.